neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/README.md

 }
 ```

-- [ ] Explain why we're not seeing the layout yet: The template is defined, but the children don't
+- Explain why we're not seeing the layout yet: The template is defined, but the children don't yet
-      know their names yet.
+  know in which area (slot) they should be placed.
-- [ ] Show the named areas in the dev tools
+- Show the named areas in the dev tools.
-- [ ] Add the `grid-area` property to place children inside the areas:
+- Add the `grid-area` property to place children inside the areas:

 ```css
 .bootcamp--1 {